lovelysquad123/KANGO-XMD/README.md

     </p>
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a><a><img src='https://i.imgur.com/LyHic3i.gif'/></a>

-## 🛠️ `KANGO-XMD INSTALLATION`
+## 🛠️ `LOVELY-XMD INSTALLATION`

 1. Fork and star this repo first

-Click the button below to fork KANGO-XMD Repository to your GitHub account:
+Click the button below to fork LOVELY-XMD Repository to your GitHub account:

   <br>
     <p align="left">